Siege of Nisibis (350): Background

-In 335, During the Perso-Roman wars of 337–361, Emperor Constantine sent his son Constantius in preparation for a campaign against the Sasanid Empire.
-Constantius recruited and drafted new soldiers, implemented training and drills, expanded the cavalry, and stockpiled supplies.
-These preparations did not go unnoticed by the Sasanids.
-In 336, Shapur II sent his general Narses to invade Armenia.
-Narses, however, was later defeated and killed in Narasara.
-Following Constantine the Great's death, Shapur besieged Nisibis, which was then regarded as the key to Mesopotamia.
-After sixty or seventy days, no closer to taking Nisibis and with a plague hampering his army, he lifted the siege and returned to Persia.
-Although he lost at Nisibis, Shapur collected tribute from the Armenian king Khosrov starting in the year 345–6.
+In AD 337, Shapur II had sent his general Narses to invade Armenia, but Narses was defeated and killed at Narasara.
+Following Constantine the Great's death, Shapur personally besieged Nisibis, which was then regarded as the key to Mesopotamia.
+After sixty days, no closer to taking the city and with a plague hampering his army, he lifted the siege and returned to Persia.